 Instead he accepted his execution as a central part of his role in God's ancient plan to show mercy and restore humanity.
 He even asked God to forgive his killers!

 As you ponder his agonizing self-sacrifice, you will like what you are becoming--a person who has received mercy and has mercy to share.
-So get into the spirit of Mercy Season, using the "Guide for Aug 7 - Sep 27" in the menu.
+You too have a role in God's ancient plan, so get into the spirit of Mercy Season, using the "Guide for Aug 7 - Sep 16" in the menu.

 Drops of blood are the SYNC icon for Mercy Season because Jesus sacrificed his own blood, his own life, to replace the judgment we deserved with the mercy we didn't deserve.
 His sacrifice is not meek and mild mercy.
 It is agonizing, heroic mercy!
 It is a spectacular payment of the price of our selfishness, paid on our behalf by a sinless person!